 When you work with a realtor, they must know your budget and goals for your property.
 Being transparent and sharing that this will be an investment property will help your realtor give you a more accurate picture of what each property will be able to generate in rental income.
 They will also be able to tell you things like what features most renters are looking for, what kinds of homes require more maintenance, what neighbourhoods are most rental-friendly, etc.

-1. Look For Properties With In-Place Tenants
+Look For Properties With In-Place Tenants for Expected Rental Income

 If you’re looking to purchase a property to rent out, one way to ease the stress of finding tenants is to purchase a property with “in-place tenants.”
 This simply means that tenants already occupy the property.